minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 - Exec
     * Execution command or file for the service.

-- ExecStart Post | ExecStart Pre
+- ExecStart Post and ExecStart Pre
      * Execution command or file before or after the service starts.

-- ExecStop Post | ExecStop Pre
+- ExecStop Post and ExecStop Pre
      * Execution command or file before or after the service stops.